Denzel Washington: 2000–2009: Established actor and action roles

-2010s in movies
+2010–2019: Return to theater and The Equalizer trilogy

-In 2010, Washington starred in The Book of Eli, a post-apocalyptic action-drama set in the near future.
+Washington returned to Broadway playing Troy Maxson, opposite Viola Davis, in the revival of August Wilson's Fences (2010).
+Ben Brantley of The New York Times wrote, "Mr. Washington has the fluid naturalness we associate with good screen actors... face and stance alone provide fascinating (and damning) glimpses into Troy’s attitudes toward his son from an earlier relationships".
+Washington won the Tony Award for Best Actor in a Play on June 13, 2010.
+That same year, Washington starred in The Book of Eli (2010), a post-apocalyptic action-drama set in the near future.
 Also in 2010, he starred as a veteran railroad engineer in the action film Unstoppable, about an unmanned, half-mile-long runaway freight train carrying dangerous cargo.
 The film was his fifth and final collaboration with director Tony Scott, following Crimson Tide (1995), Man on Fire (2004), Déjà Vu (2006) and The Taking of Pelham 123 (2009).

 In 2012, Washington starred in Flight, for which he was nominated for an Academy Award for Best Actor for his performance as an alcoholic airline pilot facing investigation for his part in a plane crash.
 He co-starred with Ryan Reynolds in Safe House, where he prepared for his role by subjecting himself to a torture session that included waterboarding.
 In 2013, Washington starred in 2 Guns, alongside Mark Wahlberg.
-In 2014, he starred in The Equalizer, an action thriller film directed by Antoine Fuqua and written by Richard Wenk, based on the television series of same name starring Edward Woodward.
-He reprised his role in his first sequel, The Equalizer 2 (2018).
+From April to June 2014, Washington played the leading role in the Broadway production of Lorraine Hansberry's classic drama A Raisin in the Sun, directed by Kenny Leon.
+The show received positive reviews and won the 2014 Tony Award for Best Revival of a Play.
+That same year he starred in The Equalizer (2014), an action thriller film directed by Antoine Fuqua and written by Richard Wenk, based on the television series of same name starring Edward Woodward.
+He reprised his role in his first sequel, The Equalizer 2 (2018) and the third and final sequel The Equalizer 3 (2023).